KamilaWZ/Testing-Portfolio/README.md

 This repository includes my non-commercial testing projects and information about my testing skills.

 # About me
-I'm Kamila, a true software testing enthusiast.
+I'm Kamila, a true quality assurance and software testing enthusiast.
 As I am familiar with the basics of Python, I started testing web applications, which resulted in non-commercial testing projects.
 My goal is to develop my testing and technical skills as well as gain knowledge about automated testing.
 Please find below documentation that I am working on both in Polish and English.
 Feel free to visit this repository regularly, as my latest projects can be found here! 🙂

 # My current projects